paulmillr/micro-aes-gcm/README.md

 AES has been selected over Salsa, because it's natively implemented in Node & browsers and doesn't require any 3rd-party libraries.

+NOTE: This library is a simple wrapper over aes-gcm.
+It does not provide key derivation a real secretbox does!
+You must do it by yourself.

 ## License

 MIT (c) Paul Miller (https://paulmillr.com), see LICENSE file.